jinudaniel/amazon-fine-food-reviews/README.md

 ### Models used
 * TFIDF Vectorizer with Logistic Regression.
 * ULMFiT with FastAI
-* LSTM uisng Pytorch and Torchtext (work in progress).
+* LSTM using Pytorch and Torchtext.
+* BERT using TensorFlow and Keras.